CPM Calculator

 If you’re chasing conversions → CPC/CPA might make more sense.

-I know, I know — there are other CPM calculators out there.
+I know, I know — there are other Cost Per Mille calculators out there.
 So what makes this one better?

 Sometimes, simple is exactly what you need.